gideonibemerejr/New-Project-Directories/README.md

 5. Delivered -- final files/deliverables accepted by the client.
    - Writing `code`?
 The Dev flow creates two deliverables folders: `01_Design` and `02_Code`

 *Not a developer?
+Or not writing code this time?
 Utilize the Design flow.
-There will not be a "Code" directory*
+It omits the "Code" directory*

 If you are not comfortable with the macOS command line, check out the [Application](https://github.com/gideonibemerejr/New-Project-Directories/blob/master/Scaffold_README.md) that does the same, but with a neat User Interface.